 On June 25, 2009, the Los Angeles District Attorney’s office charged Lopez with four felonies: fraudulent voter registration, fraudulent document filing, perjury, and fraudulent voting.
 These charges stemmed from allegations that Lopez had leased office space in Boyle Heights (Los Angeles) and had registered to vote using that address, while actually residing in Orange County.
 It was further alleged that Lopez had cast an illegal ballot in Los Angeles in the 2008 presidential primary.

-In May 2012 Lopez announced that after 44 years of activism, he was stepping down from his leadership posts with HML and the MAPA.
-In a parting statement, he denounced capitalism as a system that uses all manner of public, private, and religious institutions, as well as its “monopolized media,” to “induce consent of the citizenry.”
+In May 2012, Lopez announced that after 44 years of activism, he was stepping down from his leadership posts with HML and the MAPA.
+In a parting statement, he denounced capitalism as a system with a great capacity to “beguile, co-opt, and corrupt its opponents and the general citizenry.”
+Capitalism, he added, “utilizes its political parties (of differing persuasions), private foundations, tax code, public institutions, corporations of all categories, churches – traditional, new age, and evangelical, – its monopolized media, public and private education, its regulatory agencies, statutes and codes, lawyers, judges, and courts, and the public administrative bureaucracy, etc. to induce consent of the citizenry.”

 Because of Lopez’s propensity to depict his political and ideological adversaries as “racists,” the Wall Street Journal once described him as “the Al Sharpton of Southern California for his ethnic demagogy.”
 Lopez did not at all object to the comparison.
 “Sharpton has done what he does, advocating for the people,” said Lopez.